Terms and Conditions of Entry

 There will be two (2) awards in each category for runners up shortlisted stories, who will receive tickets to two events of their choice at CYMERA 2019.

 The full shortlist of stories will be published in the CYMERA website (www.cymerafestival.co.uk) after the festival.

-The Award is open to anyone living in Scotland, aged 14 years or over on the submission deadline (6pm GMT Sunday 31st March 2019) only, who have a no prior record of publication in creative writing in the United Kingdom (see clause 2.8).
+The Award is open to anyone living in Scotland, aged 18 years or over on the submission deadline on 6pm GMT Sunday 31st March 2019 and 14 to 17 years old on the submission deadline of 6pm GMT Sunday 28th April 2019 only, who have a no prior record of publication in creative writing in the United Kingdom (see clause 2.8).
 Proof of residency may be requested of shortlisted writers

 The story should contain aspects of speculative writing, e.g. elements of science fiction, fantasy or horror.

 The story must not exceed two thousand (2,000) words.

 No more than one story per author may be submitted.
 It is the responsibility of the author to make sure that there is not more than one of his/her stories submitted in total.
 If more than one story is submitted, only the first story received will be considered.